Iteration Layer

 Account data

-Email address and optional profile image.
+Email address, optional profile image, and optional email preference settings.
 If you sign in via Google or GitHub, we also receive your provider user ID so we can link your account.
 We do not store passwords — authentication uses secure magic links sent to your email.

 Organization data